 29.3 Channel access

-Before a WUR AP transmits a WUR frame, the WUR AP shall contend for the medium as defined in 10.24.2 (HCF contention based channel access (EDCA)) and 10.3.2 (Procedures common to the DCF and EDCAF) except that:
+Before transmitting a WUR frame, a WUR AP shall contend for the medium as defined in 10.24.2 (HCF contention based channel access (EDCA)) and 10.3.2 (Procedures common to the DCF and EDCAF).

-—The WUR AP may use any AC for sending a WUR frame.
+The WUR AP may use any AC for sending a WUR frame.

-—The WUR AP should initiate a TXOP that contains a WUR frame with a frame that sets NAV for the duration of the TXOP.
+The WUR AP should initiate a TXOP that contains a WUR frame with a frame that sets NAV for the duration of the TXOP (see 10.3.2.15 (NAV distribution)).
+For the purpose of determining the duration of the frames, a WUR frame shall be considered to be a QoS Data frame with No Ack ack policy (see Annex G (Frame exchange sequences)).

-—The WUR AP that sent a WUR frame using the EDCAF of a particular AC shall not update the CW and the retry counters for that AC as a result of the WUR frame transmission.
+WUR FDMA operation is defined in 29.11.1 (WUR FDMA channel access).

-—The WUR AP that supports the WUR FDMA operation may transmit a WUR FDMA PPDU on the WUR primary 40 MHz channel and WUR 80 MHz channel as described in 29.11.1 (WUR FDMA channel access).
+If the WUR primary channel is the same as the primary channel of the BSS, the WUR AP shall use the EDCAF that is also used for transmitting non-WUR frames on the primary channel of the BSS (e.g. using the CCA on the primary channel of the BSS).

-The WUR AP may transmit a WUR frame on the WUR primary channel.
-The WUR AP shall use the same EDCAF for transmitting a WUR frame and a frame that is not a WUR frame.
+If the WUR primary channel is different from the BSS primary channel, the WUR AP shall use a separate EDCAF that uses the CCA on the WUR primary channel.

-After moving into a new WUR channel, the WUR AP shall perform CCA until a frame is detected by which it can set its NAV, or until a period of time indicated by the NAVSyncDelay parameter in the most recent MLME-START.request primitive has transpired.
+After moving to a new WUR channel, the WUR AP shall perform CCA until a frame is detected by which it can set its NAV, or until a period of time indicated by the NAVSyncDelay parameter in the most recent MLME-START.request primitive has transpired.

-NOTE 1—WUR primary channel can be different from the primary channel of the BSS.
+NOTE 1—The WUR primary channel can be different from the primary channel of the BSS.

-NOTE 2—When the WUR Channel Offset subfield is set to 0, the WUR Channel is same as the WUR primary channel, i.e., the WUR Wake-up frame and the WUR Beacon frame are transmitted on the same channel.
-Otherwise, the WUR Channel may be different from the WUR primary channel (see 29.11 (WUR FDMA operation)).
+NOTE 2—When the WUR Channel Offset subfield is set to 0, the WUR Channel is the same as the WUR primary channel, i.e., the WUR Wake-up frame and the WUR Beacon frame are transmitted on the same channel.
+Otherwise, the WUR Channel can be different from the WUR primary channel (see 29.11 (WUR FDMA operation)).

 10. MAC sublayer functional description